-2.2.8 Maintenance of Traffic Sheets (Head Shifts Only)
+2.2.9 Maintenance of Traffic Sheets (Head Shifts Only)

-Work involving strictly the shifting of signal heads can be included directly on the Maintenance of Traffic plan sheet for each associated construction phase.
-The maintenance of traffic sheet shall be furnished with the following design information as applicable.
+Work involving strictly the shifting or covering of signal heads can be included directly on the Maintenance of Traffic plan sheet for each associated construction phase.
+See Chapter 3, Section 3.1.1 for plan requirements ("basic" modifications).